 Dogs who are older than 8 weeks will have vertebrae in their tails that will need to be carefully cut around.
 Dogs this age and older will need to have anesthesia in order to avoid the sharp pain of the procedure.

 What do Docked Tails Look Like on a Corgi

 You may notice that your Corgis cute stub tail comes with a bit of extra tail growth on the end.
 This bit of extra hair is pretty adorable and has been affectionately named many things by corgi owners including:

 Corgi Tail Docking Ban and Controversy

 Tail docking in general has been widely controversial over the last decade or so.
-There have been many advocates that say it is painful and unnecessary for a Corgi to have their tail docked.
+There have been many advocates that say it is painful and unnecessary for a Corgi to have its tail docked.
 Many countries such as Australia and Switzerland have banned the practice making it illegal.

 Tail docking is still legal in the United States and doesn’t show any signs of changing.

 Some Corgi owners are very disappointed by the bans and restrictions on tail docking.
 They insist that a Corgi is not a Corgi without a stub tail.
-They are concerned that with the ban of tail docking that Corgis will become an endangered breed.
+They are concerned that with the ban on tail docking that Corgis will become an endangered breed.

 Other Corgi lovers are pleased with keeping a long tail on a Pembroke Welsh Corgi and may even seek out a breeder that is planning to keep the tail on their puppies.

 How to Get a Corgi Puppy With a Tail